to any Sonocur treatment, care must be taken to be certain that the

 - Place patient on

-treatment table in prone position with a pillow under the head.
-If the
+treatment table in supine position with a pillow under the head.

 - Identify trigger

-point (sore and/or indurated area along the Achilles tendon) by palpation
+point (sore area near superior or inferior to the patella) by palpation

 and mark with pen if necessary.